startwind/forrest/docs/creating-repository.md

 When creating local repositories we recommend to choose our [YAML format](formats/yaml-format.md).

+If you want to see examples of YAML file please visit the [official Forrest GitHub Repository](https://github.com/startwind/forrest-directory/tree/main/repositories) and browse through the files.

 ## Local repository

 In the beginning, you should always start with a local and therefore private repository.
 Here, you can create and manage your own commands without affecting other users.